-The Indianapolis Zoo has hired a team of internationally known experts to amplify efforts to protect nature through the new Global Center for Species Survival.
-Their roles focus on supporting, connecting and communicating the work and efforts of more than 10,000 conservationists of the Species Survival Commission (SSC) of the International Union for Conservation of Nature (IUCN), the world’s largest environmental conservation organization.
+The Indianapolis Zoo employs a team of internationally known experts to amplify efforts to protect nature through the Global Center for Species Survival.
+Their roles focus on supporting, connecting and communicating the work and efforts of more than 10,600 conservationists of the Species Survival Commission (SSC) of the International Union for Conservation of Nature (IUCN), the world’s largest environmental conservation organization.
 The Global Center is part of a groundbreaking partnership between the Zoo and IUCN SSC.

 “This is the next important step in Indianapolis’ commitment to protecting nature and inspiring people to care for our world,” said Dr. Rob Shumaker, President & CEO of the Indianapolis Zoo.
 “The newest members of our team bring incredible expertise and passion for preserving biodiversity, and they will make a tremendous difference on a global scale.”

-Serving as the home for the Global Center, the Indianapolis Zoo will also host international meetings and conferences to support the work of the IUCN SSC.
-Through this partnership, the Zoo will expand economic benefit to the community and its ability to connect science and scientists with the public, as it has for decades through internationally recognized exhibits and programming, and through the Indianapolis Prize, the world’s leading award for animal conservation.
+Serving as the home for the Global Center, the Indianapolis Zoo hosts international meetings and conferences to support the work of the IUCN SSC.
+Through this partnership, the Zoo expands economic benefit to the community and its ability to connect science and scientists with the public, as it has for decades through internationally recognized exhibits and programming, and through the Indianapolis Prize, the world’s leading award for animal conservation.

 With more than a decade’s experience supporting freshwater IUCN assessments, Dr. Monika Böhm brings vast knowledge on the diverse conservation issues affecting freshwater species.
 She has published papers on topics including climate change vulnerability and extinction threat and is a certified Red List trainer, involved in workshops around the world.
-She has been both a postdoctoral research assistant and research fellow at the Zoological Society of London and is a member of numerous specialist groups.
+She has been both a postdoctoral research assistant and research fellow at the Zoological Society of London and is a member of numerous IUCN SSC Specialist Groups.